 Meet the Founders:

-Nancy Van Leuven, Ph.D., has over three decades of academic and practitioner experience in marketing, community development, and social justice.
-Dr. Van Leuven has worked for nonprofits, governmental agencies, and global corporate clients, ranging from the International Red Cross and Taco Bell to public and international development agencies.
+Nancy Van Leuven, Ph.D., is an Assistant Professor in the Media, Communications, and Journalism Department at CSU, Fresno.
+She has worked for nonprofits, governmental agencies, and global corporate clients, ranging from the International Red Cross and Taco Bell to public and international development agencies.
 Her most recent research explores issues in global communication and health, especially the relationships between women and indigenous populations within projects of social justice and international development.
 She has recently published articles/chapters and books on health care for rural populations, how social media is embedded in public agencies, and why global initiatives, such as the Sustainable Development Goals, are facing obstacles with Western audiences and other stakeholders.

 Deniz Zeynep Leuenberger, Ph.D., is the Chief of Staff for Bridgewater State University in Bridgewater, MA.
 Dr. Leuenberger is also the immediate past Faculty Director of the Institute for Regional Development at BSU.
 Prior to entering Higher Education, she worked 15 years as an administrator in human services delivery.
 Dr. Leuenberger is the co-author of the book Sustainable Development in Public Administration.
 She has recently published articles/chapters on sustainable development, strategic planning, budgeting, and women’s caring labor in the journals Administrative Theory and Praxis, Public Works and Management Policy, State and Local Government Review,PA Times, the Public Manager and in the books Comparative Public Budgeting: A Global Perspective and Women in Public Administration Theory and Praxis.